John Barclay1

 Oliver Thomas Farrer, 4th Baron Farrer was born on 5 October 1904.1 He was the son of Thomas Cecil Farrer, 2nd Baron Farrer and Evangeline Knox.1 He married Hon.
 Katharine Runciman, daughter of Walter Runciman, 1st Viscount Runciman of Doxford and Hilda Stevenson, on 23 October 1951.1 He died on 24 January 1954 at age 49, without issue.1

-He was educated at Westminster School, Westminster, London, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1925 with a Bachelor of Arts (B.A.).1 He gained the rank of Wing Commander in the service of the Royal Air Force Volunteer Reserve.1 He fought in the Second World War between 1939 and 1945, where he was mentioned in despatches.1 He succeeded to the title of 4th Baron Farrer, of Abinger, co.
-Surrey [U.K., 1893] on 11 March 1948.1 He succeeded to the title of 4th Baronet Farrer [U.K., 1883] on 11 March 1948.1
+He was educated at Westminster School, Westminster, London, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1925 with a Bachelor of Arts (B.A.)1 He gained the rank of Wing Commander in the Royal Air Force Volunteer Reserve.1 He fought in the Second World War between 1939 and 1945, where he was mentioned in despatches.1 He succeeded as the 4th Baron Farrer, of Abinger, co.
+Surrey [U.K., 1893] on 11 March 1948.1 He succeeded as the 4th Baronet Farrer [U.K., 1883] on 11 March 1948.1

 Citations